A Realistic Protocol for Evaluation of Weakly Supervised Object Localization: Introduction

 This paper provides a realistic evaluation protocol for WSOL that can be applied in real-world scenarios.
-Instead of assuming that manual bbox annotations are available for the validation set, we propose estimating pseudo-bbox (Fig.\ref{fig:proposedportocol}).
-To do so, we leverage an off-the-shelf pretrained model that can generate region-of-interest (ROI) proposals~\cite{Hosang14} such as Contrastive Language–Image Pre-training (CLIP)~\cite{lin23} method.
-This model is pretrained on generic datasets requiring less supervision, such as image-class labels.
-We also consider Selective Search (SS)~\cite{uijlings13}, an unsupervised method that does not require training, and Region Proposal Network (RPN)~\cite{ren15} are trained on large datasets with class-agnostic bboxes.
-They can generate multiple bboxes with objectness scores to rank them.
-We aim to explore the impact of using these different supervisions for pretrained proposal generators.
-Given a set of proposed bboxes for an image, and using pointing game analysis~\cite{zhang2018top} and image-class label, the most discriminative boxes are selected and ranked using classifier response to produce the final bbox.
-This approach allows us to create pseudo-annotated bboxes for the held-out validation set, and therefore, avoid manual annotation, leading to more realistic model selection in WSOL.
+Instead of assuming that manual GT bbox annotations are available for validation, we estimate pseudo-bboxes by leveraging an off-the-shelf pretrained model that can generate region-of-interest (ROI) proposals~\cite{Hosang14} such as Contrastive Language–Image Pre-training (CLIP)~\cite{lin23} (Fig.\ref{wacveval:fig:proposedportocol}).
+This model is pretrained on generic datasets requiring less supervision, such as class-level labels.
+We also consider Selective Search (SS)~\cite{uijlings13}, an unsupervised method that does not require training, and Region Proposal Networks (RPN)~\cite{ren15}, trained on large datasets with class-agnostic bboxes.
+They can generate multiple bboxes with objectness scores for ranking.
+The impact of using these different levels of supervision is explored for pretrained proposal generators.
+Given a set of proposed bboxes for an image, and using pointing game analysis~\cite{zhang2018top} and class-level labels, the most discriminative bboxes are selected and ranked using classifier response to produce the final bbox.
+This approach allows to create pseudo-annotated bboxes for the held-out validation set, and therefore, avoids manual annotation, leading to more realistic model selection.
 Despite their lower accuracy, these pseudo-bboxes can effectively select models and enable the estimation of thresholds using the validation set for generating bboxes from \localization maps in the test set.

 To address the biased estimation obtained with current approaches, a threshold is estimated using the validation-set pseudo-boxes and subsequently applied to the test set to convert \localization maps into bboxes.
 Estimating the threshold from the validation set enables WSOL methods to achieve realistic and competitive performance in real-world scenarios.
-This avoids estimating the threshold from the test set, which leads to an overestimation of performance, and using OT which leads to low performance (see Fig.\ref{fig:modeSelecclloc}).
+This avoids estimating the threshold from the test set, which leads to an overestimation of performance, and using OT which leads to low performance (see Fig.\ref{wacveval:fig:modeSelecclloc}).